-Made in public in cooperation and collaboration, these artworks were/are things to notice and prompts for unexpected conversations – between neighbours, passers-by, strangers.
+Made in public in cooperation and collaboration, these artworks are things to notice and prompts for unexpected conversations – between neighbours, passers-by, strangers.
 As the Packington finds new feet, there is an accompanying sense of loss for an old place that is literally and emotionally buried beneath the new.
-The artists’ processes opened space for the Packington communities to consider this huge moment of change and find individual and collective visibility as the last of the 791 households unpack.
+The artists’ processes open space for the Packington communities to consider this huge moment of change and find individual and collective visibility as the last of the 791 households unpack.

 This Packington staying developed from a commission by Hyde Housing to meet a Section 106 condition with support from Arts Council England.
 The continuing programme is supported by Hyde, Islington Community Chest, National Lottery Awards for All, our LBI councillors, and Arts Council England Emergency Funding, Just Ask Services, Cleanscapes.
 Thank you to Pollard Thomas Edwards, Rydon, Islington Council, Tintype Gallery, Cubitt, Richard Cloudesley School, St James Church, ARC Community Centre, Pophams Bakery, Waterside Adventure Playground for their generosity and cooperation.
 AiR artists at the Packington are Dmitri Galitzine, Claudia Janke, Shepherd Manyika, Ross Belton, Yasmine Yer, Sam Blunden, Finn Thompson, Emily Stapleton Jefferis, Charise Johnson, Suki Chan, Ikra Arshad, Rubie Green, Anna Hart.
 The White Pube were critics-in residence 2018/19 and visited again in November 2021.
 The astute Pack*Art Panel, six Packington residents, co-produce the programme with us.